jarviscanada/jarvis_data_eng_AndresOsorio/README.md

 - **[Spark/Scala](./spark):** Not started

+**Note:** All projects were tested using JUnit and Mockito.

 ## Professional Experiences
 **Software Developer, Jarvis, Toronto (2020-Present):**

 - Worked in a small scrum team implementing Data Engineering projects
 - Developed products successfully through continuous participation in scrum events
 - Implemented projects using Java, Maven, SpringBoot, Bash, RDBMS/SQL, Git, Hadoop, Spark/Scala and Docker
+- Implemented both Integration and Unit Testing for each project using JUnit and Mockito
 - Used a Linux environment (centOS) for development

 **Social Worker, Community Living, Toronto (2015-2017):**